George-01/smart-devops/README.md

-Implementing Zero Down-Time Deployment with ACR, AKS and Azure DevOps
+Implementing Zero Down-Time Deployment of Microservices with ACR, AKS and Azure DevOps